 At Springboard, we pair learners with industry experts who help them learn data science.
 We help take learners all the way to a working portfolio project.
 This is a final project from one of our learners, Tom Proctor, Ph.D.
+An updated version of this post, complete with an interactive map, can be found on the author’s website.

 Because of smartphone apps like Uber, taxi politics have gotten a lot of press lately.
 One of the claims Uber proponents make is that normal taxis do not serve everybody.